-Investments in companies that are involved in certain business areas and business activities in controversial areas ("controversial sectors") are excluded.
-Companies are excluded from the portfolio as follows, according to their share of total revenues generated in controversial sectors.
+Companies that are involved in certain business areas and business activities in controversial areas ("controversial sectors") are excluded according to their share of total revenues generated in such controversial sectors as follows:

-- Manufacturing of products and/or provision of services in the defence industry: at least 5% - Manufacturing and/or distribution of civil handguns or ammunition: at least 5% - Manufacturing of tobacco products: at least 5% - Manufacturing of products in and/or provision of services for the gambling industry: at least 5% - Manufacturing of adult entertainment: at least 5% - Manufacturing of palm oil: at least 5% - Nuclear power generation and/or uranium mining and/or uranium enrichment: at least 5% - Extraction of crude oil: at least 10% - Unconventional extraction of crude oil and/or natural gas (including oil sand, oil shale/shale gas, Arctic drilling): more than 0% - Coal mining: at least 1% - Power generation from coal: at least 10% - Coal mining and oil extraction: at least 10% - Power generation from and other use of fossil fuels (excluding natural gas): at least 10% - Mining and exploration of and services in connection with oil sand and oil shale: at least 10%

-The sub-fund excludes companies with coal expansion plans, such as additional coal mining, coal production or coal usage, based on an internal identification methodology.
+- a.
+Manufacturing of products and/or provision of services in the defence industry: 5% or more - b.
+Manufacturing and/or distribution of civil handguns or ammunition: 5% or more - c.
+Manufacturing of products in and/or provision of services for the gambling industry: 5% or more - d.
+Manufacturing of adult entertainment: 5% or more - e.
+Manufacturing of palm oil: 5% or more - f.
+Nuclear power generation and/or uranium mining and/or uranium enrichment: 5% or more - g.
+Unconventional extraction of crude oil and/or natural gas (including oil sand, oil shale/shale gas, arctic drilling): more than 0% - h.
+Companies that derive 25% or more from thermal coal mining and thermal coal-based power generation as well as companies with thermal coal expansion plans, such as additional expansion of coal mining, coal production or coal usage.
+Companies with thermal coal expansion plans are excluded based on an internal identification methodology.